benresonance-star/Task-Checker/specification.md

   - **Checklist & Templates**: Task list hierarchy, connector lines, and highly granular controls for **Section/Subsection backgrounds, borders, radii, and font colors**, as well as **Task and Checklist title colors**, **Task backgrounds (Idle/Active)**, and a specific **Inactive Text** color for receded tasks.
   - **Task Info Window**: Overlay, window backgrounds, section styling (including specialized **"Can I Proceed?" background/outline**), input/button themes, and custom radii.
   - **System Corner Radii**: Global management of all corner radii from checklist components to major modals, sidebars, and metadata cards.
 - **Style Snapshots (Theme Library)**: Admins can capture the current brand styling and save it as a named snapshot (e.g., "Happy Mode").
+Presets support:
-Presets support **Active Style Tracking**, highlighting the currently applied theme and allowing for **Incremental Updates** (overwriting an existing snapshot with new tweaks) via a dedicated save icon.
+    - **Active Style Tracking**: Highlights the currently applied theme in the console list.
+    - **Incremental Updates**: Overwriting an existing snapshot with new tweaks via a dedicated save icon.
+    - **Style Duplication**: A "Duplicate" button that clones an existing preset and prompts for a unique name via a dedicated modal.
+    - **Inline Renaming**: A "Pencil" icon enables direct name editing with real-time uniqueness validation and a stable approval mechanism (`onMouseDown` handler to prevent blur-race conditions).
+    - **Deletion Safety**: A "Confirm Delete" modal prevents accidental removal.
+The system enforces a **Minimum Style Policy**, ensuring at least one light and one dark style always exist.
 - **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement and resizing.
 Transitions are dynamically disabled during active interactions to eliminate "input lag."
 - **Semantic Theme Engine**: Uses CSS Variables linked to descriptive, role-based technical keys (e.g., `colorAppIdentity` instead of `brandBlue`).
 This ensures the codebase remains logical even when colors are dramatically altered.
 - **Global Style Persistence**: Theme settings are stored in Firestore (`settings/theme`) and synchronized in real-time across all team members' sessions.
 Every teammate sees the new brand colors the moment the admin saves a change.